About Terry M. Cross, Inventor of Armaid

 Finally, I knew the best trigger point therapy technique to address tendinitis, but I had to figure out how to effectively apply this technique through self-massage without fatigue.
 I had to think of a tool to do the job.

 I’ve always been a big fan of the insight known as Occam’s Razor.
-What this means is that the best answer to a problem is always the simplest.
+What this means is that the best answer to a problem is almost always the simplest.
 My criteria for design included four things:

 - Be simple